Skip to content

 The traditional model suffers from three constant sources of vacancy:

-- Seasonality of the tourism market (Airbnb and similar): high concentration during holidays and gaps throughout the rest of the year.
+• Seasonality in the tourism market (Airbnb and similar platforms): high concentration during holidays and emptiness the rest of the year.

-- Delinquency and renegotiations: generate hidden costs that reduce the real net yield.
+• Delinquencies and renegotiations: causing hidden costs that reduce the real net yield.

-The result is that, in traditional rentals or short-term platforms, effective occupancy rarely exceeds 70 to 80% — and the net yield often disappoints the property owner.
+The result is that in traditional rentals or short-term platforms, effective occupancy rarely exceeds 70 to 80% — and the net yield often disappoints the owner.

 The Shortstay Strategy: Why It Works